dillonpan/nfl-postgreSQL/README.md

 # Pulling Data from a CSV File and Creating nfl.offense Table
 So the next data set we will import in to PostgreSQL table is the offensive stats of all NFL teams during the 2019 regular season.
 This could have also been pulled from the website via web scrapping, however I decided to export the table in to a CSV to show an alternative method.
 This process is much simpler than web scraping only because we don't have unnecesary information like we did going through the entire html webpage.
 The first thing we need to do is use the pandas package within Python to read the file.
-Afterwards, just like the standings data, we can make a list for the offense column headers.:
+Afterwards, just like the standings data, we can make a list for the offense column headers:
 Note: I've replaced the destination folder of my file with [file location]
 ```
 o_data = pandas.read_csv('[file location]OffenseStats.csv')